kalosar/ffxiv-static/members/recruiting.md

 </script>

 # Recruiting

-Limit Break is a new sHC static with aims to complete the next upcoming savage tier in the first week.
-We wish to raid everyday when the tier releases, and have a team without toxicity.
+Limit Break is a long term sHC static which aim to build towards future tiers and ultimates.
 Limit Break’s standard encourages people to give and receive constructive feedback, helping out your team members so that we can get those clears.
+We are currenlty reclearing current tier weekly for the weekly loot, and therefore mostly looking for members who have cleared current tier.

 ## Available slots